Encrypted Realtime Messaging

 Avoid The Following

-• WhatsApp is owned by Meta (formerly Facebook), who is a notorious enemy of privacy, and collects massive amounts of metadata.
+- WhatsApp is owned by Meta (formerly Facebook), who is a notorious enemy of privacy, and collects massive amounts of metadata.
+While the content itself may be encrypted, there are better options who respect your metadata.

 Listed in alphabetical order, not order of recommendation